samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **Other:** Discipline held — no Chunks 2–6, no Track C, no curriculum restructure (the analogy-simplification urge was reframed, not acted on as a restructure).

+### Session 10 — A5 held (1/3), A6 + A7 held, B8 flip broken but Gold not landed 🟢

+**Spot-check outcomes:**
+- **A5 Retrieve** — HELD.
+Led with *"gather and fetch the ingredients from the fridge"* — action verb first, no opening on "matching." **Hold 1 of 3** on the watch.
+(Streak: 1 → going for 2 of 3 in S11.)
+- **A6 Augment** — HELD.
+Nailed the boundary cleanly: *"prep at the workstation — the ingredients and the order card on the counter, before the chef cooks."* Bounded on both sides (not Retrieve's fetch/gather; not yet Generate's cooking).
+The crucial "with the card" was preserved — context plus the question, assembled together.
+- **A7 Generate** — bonus HELD (unprompted): *"the chef prepares only with the ingredients asked for — would not add any others, that's not the request."* Cook-only-from-handed-cards + no-extra-sprinkle intact.

+**B8 — GHA reaching on-prem, Gold attempt:**
+- 🎯 **The flip broke for the first time.** *"GitHub hosted on the cloud"* came out clean and solo — the self-hosted vs GitHub-hosted ownership confusion that had held since S09 was beaten.
+What did it: the new mnemonic **"the name tells you the owner"** — *Self*-hosted = the bank hosts it = inside; *GitHub*-hosted = GitHub hosts it = GitHub's cloud, outside, can't reach in.
+- ⚠️ **Then degraded under load.** Asked to name the *poll target*, reached for direction words (*"outside"*, then *"inside"*) instead of naming **GitHub** — even though "GitHub" had been said clean minutes earlier.
+Same under-load regression as S09: owned pieces melting into vaguer words. **Stopped honestly** at that point rather than grinding.
+- 🥇 **Gold — not landed.** Bronze + Silver stay fully owned; it is the *assembly under fatigue* that buckles, not the knowledge.
+Gold carries to Session 11.

+**Banked techniques (logged in §0):**
+- **"The name tells you the owner"** — read the hyphenated word; it names who hosts it, owner tells you location.
+Broke a two-session flip in one go.
+- **Under-load regression is the stop signal** — when owned pieces melt into direction/filler words, bank and stop; pushing teaches the brain to associate the slot with strain.

+**Corrected facts to resume on (so S11 starts right, not on the wrong association):**
+- **Self-hosted** = the bank's own machine, *inside* the bank's network.
+- **GitHub-hosted** = GitHub's machine, in GitHub's cloud, *outside* — the one thing it **can't** do is reach *in* (firewall blocks inbound).
+- The self-hosted runner **polls GitHub** (the service) — outbound — asking "got a job for me?"
+It checks for **work**, not "changes."

+**Other:** Discipline held — no Chunks 2–6, no Track C, no curriculum restructure.

 ---

 ## §4 — Concept curriculum